chadaort/personal-site-2022/content/projects/element-gallery/index.md

-Here's a fun design I found in my archive that I thought I'd share.
-I made a lovely coming soon design with a chalkboard-like background, email signup, and a progress bar.
+I found this fun design in my archive and thought I'd share it.
+With a chalkboard-like background, email signup, and a progress bar, I created a lovely coming soon design.